-Sample course descriptions from current teaching
+Sample course descriptions

-Graduate class on social inequality
+social inequality Seminar

 This course focuses on the three primary sociological concepts of inequality: race, class, and gender.
 The course is also intended to highlight the role of “intersectionality,” namely the way these various sources of power overlap, resulting in variation of outcomes and experiences.
 Race and gender are typically recognized as being important sources of status and stratification but are often thought of as biological rather than positions in a social structure.
 Class is just as complicated: there are many ways to measure class (even social scientists do not always agree or adhere to the same standards of what class means), while many Americans do not believe in class as a source of advantage or disadvantage at all.
 While we all have race, gender, and class positions, and experience each simultaneously, the relationships between these statuses and their primacy may shift in our self-understandings.
 This course considers cultural and structural explanations for inequality; how to conceptualize and measure race, class, and gender; various life-course outcomes associated with variation in these social positions; and the ways that these statuses intersect within particular institutions such as the workplace or the family.